getgrav/grav-plugin-sitemap/README.md

 The latest Sitemap `v3.0` includes all new multi-language support utilizing the latest [Google Search SEO Recomendations](https://developers.google.com/search/docs/advanced/crawling/localized-versions?hl=en&visit_id=637468720624267418-280936473&rd=2) which creates bi-directional `hreflang` entries for each language available.

 This is handled automatically based on your Grav multi-language System configuration.

+### News Support

+New in version 4.0 of the plugin is support for Google's [**News Sitemap Extension**](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap) that uses a specific tags under a `<news:news></news:news>` tag to provide Google News specific data.
+When enabled, the news extensions will be enabled when an item is in one of the configured news paths (`/` by default, so all), and if the published date is not older than the configured `max age` (default of 2 per Googles recommendations).

+The output of the news tags is controlled by an overridable `sitemap-extensions/news.html.twig` template

 ## Images